andreafabrizi/mbox-splitter/README.md

 #MBOX Splitter
-Here is a script to allow splitting large .mbox files, such as ones provided by Google Apps when exporting Apps accounts mailboxes
+Here is a script to allow splitting .mbox files, like the one from Gmail, into single file per message

-## Configuration
-Dead simple, just change constants in top of file.
-2 so far :

- - **MAX_FILE_SIZE** : set the max file size for each of the split files (in bytes)
- - **SPLITTED_FILES_PREFIX** : set the prefix you want for splitted files naming.

 ## Usage
 Also dead simple :